Intro to meditation: Class 5 notes

 The instructions for this one are easy: sit and observe everything.

 There is a lot more to be said about this practice, especially how it relates to equanimity, but I suggest just trying this practice for several hours over the course of a few weeks before thinking too hard about the details.
-A few notes that may be useful:
+Some notes that may be useful:

 • If your mind wanders, observe that.
 Don't resist it (unless it get totally out of hand; even then, consider letting it continue).
 It's just another sense.

-• As with body scanning, see how many sensations you notice per unit time.
+• See how many sensations you notice per second.

 • In all meditation, but especially in this practice, I encourage you to hold onto the technique with a light grip.
 Don't try to force it.
 Over time, let "trying to do open awareness" relax into something like "sitting with the intention for open awareness to happen".